 A fraction of capacity drop in queue discharge conditions due to congestion on the facility.
 If the number of vehicles stored on a segment is greater than zero, this indicates that a queue is present on the facility upstream of the node in question.
-The presence of a queue and congestion further indicates that the node capacity is in queue discharge mode, which means that the queue discharge capacity is reduced relative to the pre-breakdown capacity by a factor α .
+The presence of a queue and congestion further indicates that the node capacity is in queue discharge mode, which means that the queue discharge capacity is reduced relative to the pre-breakdown capacity by a factor $\alpha$ .
 In order to account for this queue discharge effect, the equation below is applied to any active bottleneck along the facility if the number of unserved vehicles stored on the segment is greater than 0.001.

+'''

-$SC(i,t,p) = (1-\alpha) \times SC(i,t,p)$
+SC(i,t,p) = (1-\alpha) \times SC(i,t,p)

+'''

-SC(i,t,p) = segment capacity: maximum number of vehicles that can pass through segment i in time step t in time interval p based strictly on traffic and geometric properties α = fraction of capacity drop in queue discharge conditions due to congestion on the facility n a network analysis, ramp access density is the total number of ramps 0.5 mi (or 0.8 km in metric) upstream and 0.5 mi (or 0.8 km in metric) downstream of the segment.
+SC(i,t,p) = segment capacity: maximum number of vehicles that can pass through segment i in time step t in time interval p based strictly on traffic and geometric properties n a network analysis, ramp access density is the total number of ramps 0.5 mi (or 0.8 km in metric) upstream and 0.5 mi (or 0.8 km in metric) downstream of the segment.